whatwg/streams/streams-for-raw-video-explainer.md

 ## Future Work

+*   Evaluate what to do when enqueuing/writing an object that is not Transferable or not Serializable.
+We might want to reject the related promise without erroring the stream.
+*   Evaluate the usefulness of supporting Serializable but not Transferable objects, we might just need to create a copy through serialization steps then explicitly call closeable steps on the object.
+*   Evaluate the usefulness of supporting Transferable but not Serializable objects, in particular in how to handle `ReadableStream` tee().
+    If `ReadableStream` tee() exposes a parameter to enable structured cloning, it might sometimes fail with such objects and we could piggy back on this behavior.
+*   Evaluate the usefulness of adding a `TransformStream` type to set readableType and writableType to the same value.
 *   Envision extending this support for arbitrary JavaScript objects, for both transferring and explicit closing.
 *   Envision to introduce close-able concept in WebIDL.